ramisdb/respclient/README.md

 // Sees if anything went wrong.
 If everything's ok returns NULL , otherwise an error message. char *respClienError(RESPCLIENT *rcp);
 ```
 `respClienError()` checks to see if there were any errors during the execution of a command.
-It will return `NULL` if everthing was ok, or a error message if not.
+It will return `NULL` if everything was ok, or an error message if not.

 ```C
 // disconnect and free resources